Loading Events

 Screen-Shot-2022-01-10-at-5.33.24-PM

-Richard Hurowitz is a writer, investor, and the publisher of The Octavian Report, the quarterly magazine of ideas.
-His article on Aristides de Sousa Mendes appeared in The New York Times, and his book In the Garden of the Righteous has just been released in paperback by HarperCollins.
+Richard Hurowitz, right, who will moderate, is a writer, investor, and the publisher of The Octavian Report, the quarterly magazine of ideas.
+He is the author of In the Garden of the Righteous (HarperCollins) on Holocaust rescue.
 He serves on the governing board of the Yale University Art Gallery and is a member of the Council on Foreign Relations.
 He was a co-founder of the Renew Democracy Initiative.
 He received his BA in history from Yale University, magna cum laude and Phi Beta Kappa.
 He earned a JD from Columbia University School of Law, where he was a Harlan Fiske Stone Scholar and the editor-in-chief of the Columbia/VLA Journal of Law & the Arts.
 He is a member of the New York State Bar Association.

 xxxx